I help people step off the bingeing & overeating rollercoaster so they can find their footing, re-develop self-trust,

 I do this by first showing you why you’ve been turning to food, why dieting and restricting has only served to deepen your struggles, and how your brain is actually just directing you to what it thinks is best.

-Next, we put the spotlight on your inner voice and thoughts to see what is going on under the surface.
+After setting up the foundations of a supportive eating schedule, we put the spotlight on your inner voice and thoughts to see what is going on under the surface.

 Finally, we heal the emotional part of you which may be prone to sabotage, doubt, or fear.